At least now I'll have something to compare my Cable Car Clone against when I bottle it in a few months, thanks for the trade Scott...

 In my experience it is not a good idea to copy historic or famous water sources (Dublin, Munich, Burton-on-Trent etc…).
 The brewers in these areas often go to great lengths to treat their water to make it suitable for brewing, it is much easier to start from your local water and tweak it to make an ideal water for the beer you are brewing.
 I have made several below par beers simply by dumping water adjustment salts (Epsom Salt, Table Salt, Calcium Chloride, Gypsum, Chalk, and Baking Soda) with no real concept of what levels were right for the type of beer I wanted to come out with, don't let this happen to you.

 1. Research your water.
 The important ion concentrations to find out are calcium, sulfate, sodium, (bi)carbonate, chloride, and magnesium.
 I have always been able to get this info for my tap water off the city's water department website.
 ProMash has a very helpful tool that will calculate your Ca, Mg, or Alkalinity based on CaCO3.
 If your water department doesn't have a site, or the site doesn't have all the ions listed, trying emailing, or calling them.
-As a last resort you can send your water to a testing company like Ward Labs (Test W-6 is the one to order).
+As a last resort you can send your water to a testing company like Ward Labs (Either test W-6 or W-5A).